-Albrow: Compared with the April G20 Summit, which gathered world leaders in London and gave the British public the impression that Gordon Brown was both hosting and leading the world in addressing the economic crisis, the L'Aquila summit could not avoid being seen as less newsworthy and more pedestrian.
-For the red top press it never reached the front page.
+Albrow: Compared with the April G20 summit, which gathered world leaders in London and gave the British public the impression that Gordon Brown was both hosting and leading the world in addressing the economic crisis, the L'Aquila summit could not avoid being seen as less newsworthy and more pedestrian.
+For the "red top" press it never reached the front page.

-Reports on the first day from the four main tabloids all gave as much coverage to the fashion choices of the leaders' wives as to the agreement on climate change.
-Throughout the period, The Guardian's main story was its own campaign against the practices of the Murdoch press (first seven pages on the Friday).
-And only in one broadsheet paper, The Independent on the Thursday, did it make the front page headline with the US agreement to cut carbon emissions by 80 percent and reporting the many cross currents of the climate change discussions; the reluctance of India and China to sign up; Brown's own carbon fund proposal and green groups criticism.
-Apart from the Financial Times, which treated both on each day, the papers were divided on whether to focus on climate change or the economy, the Telegraph and Guardian covered the global economy on day 1 and climate change on day 2, but on the second day it was Brown's announcement that the UK's nuclear weaponry could be subject to future summit talks on disarmament that captured most attention in the press.
+Reports on the first day from the four main tabloids all gave as much coverage to the fashion choices of the leaders' wives as they did to the agreement on climate change.
+Throughout the period, The Guardian's main story was its own campaign against the practices of the Murdoch press (first seven pages in the Friday edition).
+The climate change story made the front page headline of only one broadsheet paper, the Thursday edition of The Independent, which discussed the US agreement to cut carbon emissions by 80 percent and reported on the many cross-currents of the climate change discussions: the reluctance of India and China to sign up, Brown's own carbon fund proposal and green groups' criticism.
+Apart from the Financial Times, which covered both issues on each day, the papers were divided on whether to focus on climate change or the economy; The Telegraph and The Guardian covered the global economy on the first day and climate change on the second day, but on the second day, it was Brown's announcement that the United Kingdom's nuclear weaponry could be subject to future summit talks on disarmament that captured the most attention in the press.
 On Saturday, Obama's food security plan competed for space with Brown's meeting with Gaddafi.

-Other lines in the period were the summit arrangements, development aid, relations with Iran, meetings with the Pope, China's criticism of the role of the dollar, Obama's Africa visit, Michelle Obama, Carla Bruni, Sarah Brown's objections to veal, and a miscellany of "human interest" angles that included Berlusconi's colourful persona.
-Probably the diversity of issues does not detract from public interest, but it does create an impression more of a convention or world exhibition, a festival of issues.
-It is the meeting itself that is the event, the staged occasion rather than the substantive discussions, which are simply episodes in long running narratives.
+Other storylines in the period were the summit arrangements, development aid, relations with Iran, meetings with the Pope, China's criticism of the role of the dollar, Obama's Africa visit, Michelle Obama, Carla Bruni, Sarah Brown's objections to veal and a miscellany of "human interest" angles, including Berlusconi's colourful persona.
+The diversity of issues probably does not detract from public interest, but it does create an impression of a convention or world exhibition - a festival of issues.
+It is the meeting itself that is the event, the staged occasion rather than the substantive discussions, which are simply episodes in long-running narratives.

-Corry: The very idea of public engagement in a summit of global leaders is a relatively new construct that in itself represents a sign of the creeping globalization of national politics.
-However, compared to the G20 Summit, which was held in London, hosted by the embattled Prime Minister Brown and subjected to large street demonstrations, public engagement in the G8 meeting is low in Britain.
+Corry: The very idea of public engagement in a summit of global leaders is a relatively new construct, that, in itself, represents a sign of the creeping globalization of national politics.
+However, compared to the G20 summit held in London, hosted by the embattled Prime Minister Brown and subjected to large street demonstrations, public engagement in the G8 meeting is low in Britain.
 Demonstrations or other signs of public interest have been relatively minor, leaving the "riot angle" unusable on this occasion.
 Although this is partly blamed on Berlusconi's last-minute relocation to the earthquake-shattered town of L'Aquila, the lack of a street-level dimension appears to have made the summit less newsworthy in other ways.